nanos1337/NanoS1337/README.md

 ### Hi there 👋
-I'm NanoS, a 13 year old developer.
-The primary languages I code in are Java, Rust and Python, though I have also been learning C++ recently.
+I'm NanoS, a 14 year old developer.
+My favourite programming languages are C++, Rust, Java, and Kotlin.

-I also play a lot of different games, primarily Minecraft, which I also frequently mod for fun.

 I like working on random projects whenever I feel like it, that's pretty much all of my public repos summed up.